Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 ~~~

 <p>
-    And then we need to glue this all together with a command handler:
+    We need to glue this all together with a command handler:
 </p>

 ~~~php